NGO Social Work Study Awards

 Social Work Qualifications

 Please note that level 6 (diploma) social work qualifications are no longer recognised by the SWRB.
-Students who have a study pathway that includes some study through a diploma programme will need to transition from a diploma to a degree programme in order to graduate with a recognised qualification.
+This means that students who have a study pathway that includes some study through a diploma programme cannot be considered for a study award until they transition from a diploma to a degree programme.
 Students in this situation are strongly encouraged to consult with their education providers to fully understand how this transition works for them and to identify if there are any potential issues in this process.

 A study award is jointly awarded to an employee (i.e. the student) and their employer and each study award has a maximum possible value of $33,244.

-- Students can receive help with their course fees of up to $3,500 per year and up to $10,500 in total over the duration of the award.
+- Students can receive assistance with their course fees of up to $3,500 per year and up to $10,500 in total over the duration of the award.

-- Employers can receive a contribution to help support their student in study of up to $4,600 per year and up to $13,800 over the duration of the award.
+- Employers can receive a contribution to help support their student in study of up to $4,600 per year and up to $13,800 over the duration of the award (Inc. GST).
 This can be used to help with a range of study-related expenses, including backfilling the employee's position while they are studying.

-- Employers can also receive a contribution to help with the cost of backfilling their employee while they are on their final three month external placement of up to $8,944.45.
+- Employers can also receive a contribution to help with the cost of backfilling their employee while they are on their final three month external placement of up to $8,944.45 (Inc. GST).

 - organisations with government contracts for services that are delivering early intervention or preventative social work services to vulnerable children and families;

-- employees who are employed on a full time basis (a minimum of 20 hours per week).
+- employees who are employed on a full time basis (i.e. A minimum of 20 hours per week).

 This means that, as a minimum, 73% of the students who have so far exited this programme have left with a qualification in social work recognised by the SWRB.
 Of those students who have exited early, many carry on with, and successfully complete, their study.